 Loyola’s Civitas ChildLaw Center offers students the most comprehensive curriculum in child and family law available at any law school.
 For JD students, the curriculum is sequenced in such a way that it builds progressively over three years to equip students with the substantive knowledge, lawyering skills and professional understanding they need to advocate effectively for children and families and to work productively in the field of child and family law.
 Loyola’s curriculum is sufficiently deep and diverse that it permits students to develop specialized knowledge in practice areas such as education, child welfare, domestic relations, and/or international law.
 JD students who take at least 12 credits in the child and family law curriculum and fulfill other requirements may earn a Certificate in Child and Family Law.

-All courses offered by the Civitas ChildLaw Center have a well-developed set of learning objectives.
-These objectives provide guidelines for measuring student mastery of course subject matter, skills and values.
-The Center has prepared a summary of general learning objectives for graduates who pursue a course of study in the area of child and family law.
+All courses offered by the Civitas ChildLaw Center have a well-developed set of learning outcomes.
+These outcomes provide guidelines for measuring student mastery of course subject matter, skills and values.
+The Center has prepared a summary of general learning outcomes for graduates who pursue a course of study in the area of child and family law.

 The JD formal curriculum in child and family law is organized in a way that permits students to gain new knowledge and competencies as they progress through law school.